muratk3n/thirdwave/en/README.md

 ---

+Decathlon sells "panchos" but these things are a "chique wilderness" thing, they dont work well.
+It's fine, I have my fucking 3 Eur PVC raincoat now, and am very happy with it.

+---

 Bought a raincoat for 3 Eur from a store that sells items to workers in bulk.
 Literally a fucking PVC material, single piece, w some buttons on front, that's it.
-I could not find a fucking raincoat at the stores that are in shiny malls.
-Decathlon sells "panchos" the kind of thing that they wont you look cool in, but wont necessarily protect you from the rain.
-They are tying to create a "chique wilderness" thing, but it aint working.
-Doesnt matter, I have my fucking 3 Eur PVC raincoat now, and am very happy with it.
+I could not find a simple fucking raincoat at the stores that are in shiny malls.

 ---